oscp/openshift-monitoring/README.md

 ### Daemon-Types
 - NODE = On a Node as systemd-service
 - MASTER = On a master as systemd-service
-- STORAGE = On a nfs or glusterfs server as systemd-service
+- STORAGE = On glusterfs server as systemd-service
 - POD = Runs inside a docker container

 # Checks